JohnWhitamore/model-service-arrow/README.md

 4) `server_csharp`: server side code. gRPC is capable of generating a lot of this code automatically.
 I found it difficult to make the auto-generated code run cleanly and reliably so I re-wrote it manually.

 This repo demonstrates first steps towards the infrastructure of function-first, zero-copy model serving.
 It does not use Arrow Flight.
 It does use gRPC and Protobuf.

+### What else?

+The C# server solution contains a `Dockerfile` allowing the code to be run in a Docker container.
+This has been tested and runs successfully.

+The purpose of the repo is to demonstrate use of `gRPC` and `Protobuf` in the construction of a model service API.
+The repo is a demonstration-of-concept.
+It doesn't include any of the machinery needed for a commercial API, such as logging, authentication and a health service.
+Neither does it include code for a graceful shutdown, allowing `gRPC` to release resources.